CPU-Blanc/scrubarr/README.md

 ### Running the binary
 The binary runs as a normal CLI application (there is no GUI).\
+Use `scrubarr --generate-config` to generate a settings.json file from the currently passed env vars, or if not present, a default file.\
 All settings are loaded from [env vars](#variables) or [the config file](#example-settingsjson)